Personal Bitcoin Self-Custody Guidance

 Guided setup

 The setup is worked through carefully, across as many sessions as you need.
-There is no pressure to move faster than you are comfortable with.
 Each step is explained and verified before proceeding.

 04